• Skip to primary navigation

 Based on the U.S. Department of Motor Vehicles, Alabama, Georgia, Massachusetts, New Hampshire, New York, Oregon, and Washington permit tinting the top six inches of your windshield as long as it adheres to the respective state’s VLT, visible light transmission, tint laws, and requirements.

-as-1 line tint on car windshield
+As-1 line tint on car windshield

 Alaska, Maryland, and West Virginia, on the other hand, permit tinting on the top five inches of the windshield as long as the film’s VLT and reflectance ratios are within their legal limits.